Importance of Application Monitoring

 Support for Agent-based and Agentless Application Monitoring

-eG Enterprise supports both agent-based and agentless monitoring for applications.
-While agentless monitoring does not require software agents to be installed on all the servers supporting the applications, it entails a higher network overhead (higher bandwidth consumption).
-Furthermore, since many legacy applications are restrictive in the metrics they support for agentless monitoring, the monitoring capabilities with an agent-based approach are often superior compared to an agentless approach.
+eG Enterprise supports both agent-based and agentless application monitoring.
+While agentless application monitoring does not require software agents to be installed on all the servers supporting the applications, it entails a higher network overhead (higher bandwidth consumption).
+Furthermore, since many legacy applications are restrictive in the metrics they support for agentless monitoring, the application monitoring capabilities with an agent-based approach are often superior compared to an agentless approach.

 Benefits of Application Monitoring with eG Enterprise